Jesse-Moeller/TI_ASM/day_3/day_3.md

 ### Signed Numbers

-Lots of schemes for making a string of bits represent a negative number, but we ill only focus on two's complement.
+Lots of schemes for making a string of bits represent a negative number, but we will only focus on two's complement.
 The most significant bit tells us if the number is negative or not.
 If it's positive, the representation is like a normal unsigned number excpet we're capped at `2^7-1`.

 `01111111b = 127`